mousepawmedia/devdocs/network/source/network/phabricator.rst

 Actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-NOTE:: The concept of Auditing is discussed in more detail in
+..  note:: The concept of Auditing is discussed in more detail in
     :ref:`phab_audit`.

 On the right, there are several actions you can take, depending on permissions.